 Plug the USB microphones into the same machine, whether it’s a PC, Mac or Chromebook.
 Press Audio icon at the top of the main Cleanfeed studio screen, which has a waveform icon, and from there you can select Source devices.
 Then select how many source devices you require, one for each USB microphone.

 Now press the cross (top left) to return to the main Cleanfeed studio screen.
 You’ll now have multiple rows on the screen with your name on.

 Speak into each microphone and look to the audio meter for a visual indication that it is working.
-You may like to gently tap the microphone, too; that will likely cause one of the meters to go wild, whilst leave the others as normal, and this is a good way to make sure it's definitely the mic you think it is.
+You may like to gently tap the microphone, too; that will likely cause one of the meters to go wild, whilst leaving the others as normal, and this is a good way to make sure it's definitely the mic you think it is.

 With your multiple USB microphones available, you can use the rest of Cleanfeed Pro’s features as normal.

-We’ve showed you how to add multiple USB microphones to a Cleanfeed session.
+We’ve shown you how to add multiple USB microphones to a Cleanfeed session.
 Whether you have basic USB microphones or broadcast quality microphones and high-end multichannel interfaces, Cleanfeed Pro is a great way to make the most of them.